shubham-chhimpa/CopyBoardWeb/README.md

 # CopyBoardWeb
-CopyBoard is a web app that allow users to share text accoss mobile and desktop
+CopyBoard Web is a web app that allow users to share text accoss mobile and desktop

 ## What is CopyBoard?